Deciphering yield modification of hadron-triggered semi-inclusive recoil jets in heavy-ion collisions: Nuclear modification of parton-triggered jets

-To further quantify the energy loss of trigger partons, distributions of their lost energies are shown in Fig. \ref{fig2:energyloss} for various \pTtrig\ ranges.
 Here, for each trigger parton appearing in an LBT event, we search for its origin from the corresponding PYTHIA event.
 The origin is identified as the hardest parton in the PYTHIA event within a cone of 0.2 with respect to the trigger parton from LBT.
-The energy loss is then defined as the $\pT$ difference between a given trigger parton in LBT and its origin: $\Delta \pT\ =\pTlbt\ -\pTpy$.
+The energy loss is then defined as the $\pT$ difference between a given trigger parton in LBT and its origin: $\Delta \pT\ =\pTpy\ - \pTtrig$.
 Since there could be mismatch between the trigger parton and its origin due to a large angle scattering, a negative $\Delta \pT$ is occasionally observed but with a very small probability.
-On the other hand, rare, but extremely large energy losses could originate from medium-induced hard splittings.
+On the other hand, rare, but extremely large, energy losses could originate from medium-induced hard splittings.
+It is also worth pointing out that energy losses could become greater than the trigger partons' energies after escaping the QGP, {\it i.e.,} $\Delta \pT > \pTtrig$, as a result of the original partons interacting significantly with the medium.
 From Fig.~\ref{fig2:energyloss}, we note only about 37\% of the triggers lose little energy (less than 1~\gev) for the selection of $20<\pTtrig<50$~\gev\ in central \PbPb\ collisions, while this fraction is about 70\% for $9<\pTtrig<11$~\gev\ in central \AuAu\ collisions.
-This is inline with the observation in Fig.~\ref{fig1:vertices} that a large fraction of triggers are produced away from the edge of the medium and thus can lose a significant amount of energy.
-It is worth noting that compared to the 20-50 \gev\ triggers in 5.02 TeV \PbPb\ collisions, the deviation from the center is smaller for 9-11 \gev\ triggers in 200 GeV \AuAu\ collisions (Fig. \ref{fig1:vertices} (b) and (d)) despite the larger fraction that lose no energy.
+This is inline with the observation in Fig.~\ref{fig1:vertices} that a large fraction of triggers is produced away from the edge of the medium and thus can lose a significant amount of energy.
+Compared to the 20-50 \gev\ triggers in 5.02 TeV \PbPb\ collisions, the deviation from the center is smaller for 9-11 \gev\ triggers in 200 GeV \AuAu\ collisions (Fig. \ref{fig1:vertices} (b) and (d)) despite the larger fraction that lose no energy.
 This is due to a hotter and denser QGP being created at 5.02 TeV which leads to larger energy loss per unit pathlength.
 In Fig.~\ref{fig2:energyloss}, we also compare different \pTtrig\ ranges.
 Contrary to naive expectations of a stronger surface bias or less energy loss for higher-\pT\ triggers, the opposite is observed.
 This is understood as being due to the harder (flatter) parton spectrum at higher \pT.
 For this reason, partons within a higher \pTtrig\ range receive larger contributions from even higher-\pT\ partons with stronger energy loss, and thus experience weaker surface bias.